 When organizations link compensation to quality metrics, it communicates their commitment to quality of care.
 This is very attractive to physicians.
 Most physicians want to work at an organization that prioritizes quality of care.
 Therefore, a compensation program designed to incentivize quality demonstrates an alignment of values.
 This alignment will not only improve an organization’s culture, it will also attract physicians in recruitment, setting the organization apart from its competitors.

 Implementing an incentivized program

 With our highly customizable programs, MaxWorth can help your organization implement an incentivized strategy that suits your unique needs.
-Through our Healthcare Executive Advantage Plan and our Physicians’ Advantage Plan, we can help you link compensation to your top priorities.
+Through our Physicians’ Advantage Plan, we can help you link compensation to your top priorities.
 Our programs offer meaningful rewards and incorporate a platform for cost recovery that ensures their long-term sustainability.

 REQUEST OUR CASE STUDY

 Complete the form below and receive a copy of our physician employment case study.